-- 3.1 A candidate shall be admitted to examinations for subjects in which the candidate is registered for at the beginning of the academic year. - 3.2 Each candidate will be required to fill in the Student Progress Portfolio (SPP) as part of the coursework assessment and it which will be assessed online through elearning platform to determine his/her preparedness for final examinations - 3.3 In the Student Progress Portfolio (SPP), the student is expected to summarize, in one page, for each subject, the description of what he/she considers to be the most important knowledge and skills gained from the subject.
-This part must only be filled when the student thinks he/she is ready to attempt the examination. - 3.4 Some marks will be awarded for the SPP, and each student will be expected to keep the SPP entries made for each course into own programme SPP composing all course entries in safe storage devices till graduation.
-A student may be called to present the portfolio anytime, for the sake of verification of his/her studentship status. - 3.6 A candidate shall be permitted to participate in practical/filed sessions or in online course assessment after having paid at least 50% of all the requisite tuition fees and examination fees. - 3.8 A candidate shall be permitted to sit for the Annual Examination (AE) that are usually held in after covering learning objectives in all the 6 Knowledge Areas of each course and after having paid 100% of all requisite tuition and examination fees. - 3.9 A candidate whose work progress is considered unsatisfactory may be required by the Senate, on the recommendation of the appropriate Faculty/Institute Board, to repeat any part of the course before admission to an examination.
+- 3.1 A candidate shall be admitted to examinations for subjects in which the candidate is registered for at the beginning of the academic year. - 3.2 In the Student Progress Portfolio (SPP), the student is expected to summarize, in one page, for each subject, the description of what he/she considers to be the most important knowledge and skills gained from the subject.
+This part must only be filled when the student thinks he/she is ready to attempt the examination. - 3.3 Some marks will be awarded for the SPP, and each student will be expected to keep the SPP entries made for each course into own programme SPP composing all course entries in safe storage devices till graduation.
+A student may be called to present the portfolio anytime, for the sake of verification of his/her studentship status. - 3.4 A candidate shall be permitted to participate in practical/filed sessions r in online course assessment after having paid at least 50% of all the requisite tuition fees and examination fees. - 3.5 A candidate shall be permitted to sit for the Annual Examination (AE) that are usually held in after covering learning objectives in all the 6 Knowledge Areas of each course and after having paid 100% of all requisite tuition and examination fees. - 3.6 A candidate whose work progress is considered unsatisfactory may be required by the Senate, on the recommendation of the appropriate Faculty/Institute Board, to repeat any part of the course before admission to an examination.

-4 The Examinations Syndicate
+4 The Directorate of Examinations Syndicate

-The Open University of Tanzania has established an examination syndicate responsible for overseeing compilation of exam papers, printing, distribution, invigilation, and issuing of transcripts and certificates.
-Departments in the Faculties/Institutes are responsible for setting exam questions, marking and recording of student marks in the Academic Records Management Information System (ARMIS).
+The Open University of Tanzania has established a Directorate of Examination Syndicate (DES) responsible for overseeing quality and securitymanagement of University examinations including compilation of exam papers, printing, distribution, invigilation, and issuing of transcripts and certificates.
+Departments in the Faculties/Institutes are responsible for preparation, setting and moderation of exam questions, marking and recording of student marks in the record sheets.
+The teaching departments are also responsible for compilation of student records which will be submitted to the faculty board, undergraduate and postgraduate studies committee, and Senate for approval process before submitted to DES for permanent storage in the Academic Records Management Information System (ARMIS).